bentsherman/nextflow-palmetto-demo/03-run.md

 6. Place your Nextflow pipeline in your home directory or your group's zfs directory
 7. Login to your loginvm with your `loginvm` command
 8. Create a screen with the `screen` command
-9. Launch your Nextflow pipeline (with the `pbs` profile)
+9. Launch your Nextflow pipeline (with the `palmetto` profile)
 10. Detach from your screen (Ctrl-A D)
 11. Exit your loginvm
 12. Run `qstat -u ${USER}` every now and then to make sure your pipeline is running

 ## Using the Login VM

 If you run this Nextflow pipeline with the `standard` profile on a compute node you'll be able to run for up to 72 hours.
-However if you use the `pbs` profile and have Nextflow submit jobs through `qsub`, the pipeline can run for as long as it needs.
-The problem is that in order to do this Nextflow must run on the login node for the duration of the workflow run, which will not work because long-running tasks on the login node are killed automatically.
+However if you use the `palmetto` profile and have Nextflow submit jobs through `qsub`, the pipeline can run for as long as it needs.
+The problem is that you can't submit jobs from a compute node, and you can't run Nextflow on the login node because long-running tasks on the login node are killed automatically.
 You might be able to get away with short runs but anything longer than a few minutes is likely to be killed.

-Fortunately, the Palmetto cluster now has a feature called the [Login VM](https://www.palmetto.clemson.edu/loginvm), which is essentially a dedicated login node that you can provision for yourself.
+Fortunately, the Palmetto cluster has a feature called the [Login VM](https://www.palmetto.clemson.edu/loginvm), which is essentially a separate login node that you can have all to yourself.
 When you request a VM you will receive an IP address which you can use to access the VM via SSH or RDP.
 On this VM you can do whatever you want, but note that the login VMs have limited resources so you still should not run compute intensive jobs on them.
 Also, login VMs do not come with a fixed walltime but instead are killed when you release them, and they can be killed automatically by Palmetto if you leave it idle.

 One quirk of the Palmetto Login VMs is that you must login to the VM once via RDP.
 Follow the instructions in the Login VM docs to login via RDP client, then log out.
 Doing this once will ensure that your VM runs indefinitely without being killed for inactivity.
 From this point on you can access your VM via SSH or via [JupyterLab](https://www.palmetto.clemson.edu/jupyterhub).
 I recommend using JupyterLab because it is a much easier and more powerful way to use Palmetto in general.
 You can edit files and view images in the browser but you can also open a terminal and do anything you would normally do through SSH.
 As it happens, you can SSH into your Login VM from your JupyterLab instance: `ssh <username>@<loginvm-ip-address>`.
 Furthermore, you can use the `screen` command to create a "virtual" terminal where you can run commands and then leave them running in the backgroud.